 Free blogging platforms exist.
 Starting a free homeschool blog is as simple as visiting one of these sites offering free blogs and creating an account.

-As you don’t plan to blog professionally, don’t worry about SEO, these platforms will guide you through the steps, make your site look pretty, and help you create a site.
+As you don’t plan to blog professionally, don’t worry about SEO, these platforms will guide you through the steps, make your site look pretty, and help you create your homeschooling site.
 You need virtually no technical skills to start a free blog so long as you are prepared to learn as you go.

 I started with a free WordPress Blog over 10 years ago.
 I had no prior skills.
 Today I have 8 sites (blogs) and blogging was (pre pandemic) our family’s only income source, and it was a very good income.
 My husband was my PA.
 It can be done, blogging is extremely lucrative if you get it right.
+One of the great benefits of homeschooling is that the parent has more hours free to work on creating income streams, from home.
+The kids could be doing this too of course!

 How To Start a Self-Hosted Homeschool Blog